kslng/website/src/tutorial/hello-world.md

 # Hello World in KSL

 Ah yes, the traditional "hello world" program.
-Luckily for you, my dear programmer, we have a fun little cheat for the worlds most basic program.
+Luckily for you, my dear programmer, we have a fun little cheat for the world's most basic program.
 The hello world program seems to be something that a lot of developers end up building, and KSL wants to make everything easier.